House mouse

 The house mouse (Mus musculus) is a small mammal of the rodent family Muridae, characteristically having a pointed snout, large rounded ears, and a long and almost hairless tail.
 It is one of the most abundant species of the genus Mus.
-Although a wild animal, the house mouse has benefited significantly from associating with human habitation to the point that truly wild populations are significantly less common than the synanthropic populations near human activity.
+Although a wild animal, the house mouse has benefited significantly from associating with human habitation to the point that truly wild population are significantly less common than the synanthropic populations near human activity.

 The house mouse has been domesticated as the pet or fancy mouse, and as the laboratory mouse, which is one of the most important model organisms in biology and medicine.
 The complete mouse reference genome was sequenced in 2002.

 Characteristics

 The house mouse is best identified by the sharp notch in its upper front teeth.